-The Iowa State University College of Engineering has received the highest honor possible from the American Society for Engineering Education (ASEE) for its commitment to diversity and places the college among the nation’s leaders in inclusive excellence.
+The Iowa State University College of Engineering has received recognition from the American Society for Engineering Education (ASEE) for its commitment to diversity and places the college among the nation’s leaders in inclusive excellence.
 The ASEE Diversity Recognition Program was created to publicly recognize engineering colleges that make significant and measurable progress in increasing diversity, inclusion and degree attainment outcomes of their programs.

 “Our faculty and staff are very proud of this achievement and honored to receive such acknowledgment,” said Sam Easterling, dean of the college.
 “This recognition demonstrates our ongoing commitment to diversity and inclusion in both policy and practice throughout our college.”

-The College of Engineering received the bronze level recognition – the highest available at this time.
+The College of Engineering received the bronze level recognition.
 ASEE is currently developing future criteria and review processes for silver and gold recognition and colleges will be required to earn each additional level in progressive order (bronze to silver to gold) and remain in each category for a minimum of one to three years before applying for a higher level in future application cycles.

 The ASEE bronze level recognition indicates each recipient meets the following requirements: